mehrdadmzn/Observational-DP-Effects/README.md

 # UK Biobank data

-The UK Biobank is a biomedical database (https://www.ukbiobank.ac.uk/enable-your-research/about-our-data) containing information on 500,000 participants.
+The UK Biobank is a [biomedical database](https://www.ukbiobank.ac.uk/enable-your-research/about-our-data) containing information on 500,000 participants.
 It includes baseline assessments, questionnaires, physical measurements, disease histories, imaging data, genetic information, and linked healthcare records (including primary care and hospital data).
-The UK Biobank Showcase (https://biobank.ndph.ox.ac.uk/showcase/) provides detailed information about available resources and fields.
+The [UK Biobank Showcase](https://biobank.ndph.ox.ac.uk/showcase/) provides detailed information about available resources and fields.

 The data is accessible to approved researchers and projects.
 Previously, researchers were allowed to download the data to secure local systems for analysis.
 Currently, access is limited to the cloud-based UK Biobank Research Analysis Platform (RAP) (https://www.ukbiobank.ac.uk/enable-your-research/research-analysis-platform).

 This project was conducted during the period when local data downloads were permitted.
 The provided code can still be adapted for use within RAP.

 # Differential privacy (DP)
-We used IBM's [diffprivlib](http://diffprivlib.readthedocs.io/en/latest/index.html) library to apply DP on [logistic regression](https://diffprivlib.readthedocs.io/en/latest/modules/models.html#logistic-regression).
+We used IBM's [Diffprivlib](http://diffprivlib.readthedocs.io/en/latest/index.html) library to apply DP on [logistic regression](https://diffprivlib.readthedocs.io/en/latest/modules/models.html#logistic-regression).
 The logistic regression results were used to find the odds ratio (OR) of risk factors.

 # Step by step guide to the packages and Jupyter notebooks